Updated: September 22, 2020

 Retirement doesn’t mean you stop working

-But have you noticed that most billionaires, despite their immense wealth, still continue working?
+But have you noticed that most billionaires, despite their immense wealth, continue working still?

 I believe it’s not because they’re workaholics, but because they work brings them a sense of purpose and it’s a source of self-fulfillment.

-That’s why, in my opinion, the better way to spend your retirement years is to remain active, to continuously learn, and to work on new projects.
+That’s why, in my opinion, the better way to spend your retirement years is to remain active.
+You should continuously learn, and to work on new projects.
 Do try to avoid too much stress, but it’s important to keep challenging yourself.